Airway Bill - Meaning

 Each airway bill has its own unique ‘Airway Bill Number.’
 If you want to track your shipment, all you have to do is input the corresponding airway bill number on the carrier’s website, and they will show you the latest information about your cargo.

-When the freight forwarder receives the goods sent via air cargo from the supplier, they provide the supplier with an airway bill.
+When the freight forwarder or shipping forwarder receives the goods sent via air cargo from the supplier, they provide the supplier with an airway bill.
 It acts as a receipt of delivery, containing details of the cargo as well as the terms and conditions of the transaction.

 This type of Airway Bill is known as a House Airway Bill (HAWB).

 Master Airway Bill (MAWB)

 When the primary carrier or the shipping company receives the freight forwarder’s goods, they sign and issue an airway bill, which contains the details of the air cargo to be transported, such as the terms and conditions, routes, contents of the cargo, etc.

 This type of airway bill is known as a Master Airway Bill.